 - A friend told me she uses it as a dip for French Fries.

-- Double the recipe and freeze some for later.
+- Freezer: Double the recipe and freeze some for later.
 This dressing will keep in the freezer for up to three months.
 I like to store it in a freezer safe zip lock style bag.
 Just stand the bag up, pour in the dressing and then carefully squeeze the air out.
 Why this method?
 You can lay it flat and save on freezer space.
 Just thaw in the refrigerator over night before using.

 Recipe For Catalina Salad Dressing